 U.S. On Track For Most Measles Cases In A DecadeThe United States seems to be on track to have more measles cases than any year in more than a decade, with virtually all cases linked to other countries, including Europe where there's a big outbreak.

 Why Are So Many People Getting Sick?Our cold weather is keeping us inside more often this season, and for that reason, germs are spreading.
 In fact, doctors in the Twin Cities say they're spreading rapidly.

-It has the runny nose, the persistent cough and the watery eyes.
-The only common thing about the common cold is what a common pain in the — everything — it is.
+Good Question: Why Can't We Cure The Cold?It has the runny nose, the persistent cough and the watery eyes.
+The only common thing about the common cold is what a common pain in the -- everything -- it is.
 But with a billion instances of the cold in the U.S. every year, why haven't scientists found a cure?